 Aromatherapy II: The Art and Science of Blending

-You will get an in depth explanation of blending principles, how to identify top, middle, and base notes, and additional Materia Medica on five new essential oils.
+You will get an in-depth explanation of blending principles, how to identify top, middle, and base notes, and additional Materia medica on five new essential oils.
 Experience step-by-step instructions on creating blends, creating herb-infused carrier oils, and explore the world of hydrosols.
-The course also includes the application of aromatherapy blends in real world, case-based scenarios.
+Brand new video-based faculty demonstrations are provided.
+The course also includes the application of aromatherapy blends in real-world, case-based scenarios.

 This course provides clinicians with an understanding of blending essential oils in aromatherapy implementation and how to counsel patients on its use in their health strategy.
 This is a companion piece to Aromatherapy & Health: An Introduction.